 Ballet Cymru was established in 1986 by Artistic Director, Darius James and Administrative Director, Yvonne Williams, to be a beacon for quality classical ballet in Wales.

 Ballet Cymru initially experimented with a range of choreographers, created programmes of short works and responded to invitations to perform.
-The company, at this stage, commissioned works from Royal Ballet principal Jennifer Jackson and Isabelle Taylor from The Royal Swedish Ballet.
+The company, at this stage, commissioned works from Royal Ballet principal Jennifer Jackson and Ysabelle Taylor from The Royal Swedish Ballet.
 This early experience helped form and direct the artistic policy of the company.

 From 1990 until its first project grant from The Arts Council of England in 2003, Ballet Cymru survived without any funding at all.
 In 1997 the company produced breakthrough production A Midsummer Night’s Dream and received an outstanding review in The Sunday Telegraph from esteemed Ballet Critic Nicholas Dromgoole.

 In 2004 Artistic Director Darius James, ceased performing to concentrate on the artistic direction of the company and in 2006 Ballet Cymru was awarded a Critics Circle National Dance Award, presented at Sadlers Wells in London.
 In 2008 Darius himself received a Creative Wales Major Awards from The Arts Council of Wales.